 Where to stay in Vancouver?
 The search was part of our to-do list when we were planning for our cruise to Alaska last Spring.
 As mentioned in our previous post, we arrived a day earlier than our cruise embarkation.

-The area you are visiting is an essential consideration when choosing where to stay.
 In any major city, there are plenty of options available.
 However, if you are in a remote area or a small village, the possibilities will be very different and limited.
 Also, the general security and safety situation will be critical.

 Do you prefer to spend the night in style?
 Are you willing to pay for 5-star amenities?
 Worry not.
 There is no shortage of luxurious accommodations in most major city destinations.
 A quick search from hotel booking sites like Booking.com, Hotels.com, Expedia or Trivago can provide you with the ratings and reviews.
 Be discerning though of their authenticity.